-Ross William Ford became the31st Scot to reach the landmark of 50 caps for his country when he appeared against Romania in the opening game of the 2011 Rugby World Cup campaign and he captained Scotland for the first time in the opening game of the 2012 RBS 6 Nations Championship.
+Ford then became the 31st Scot to reach the landmark of 50 caps for his country when he appeared against Romania in the opening game of the 2011 Rugby World Cup campaign.

-He led his country to an historic 9-6 victory over Australia in the first Test of the 2012 summer tour to the South Pacific, to the second Test win over Fiji and made it three out of three with the injury time defeat of Samoa.
+He then captained Scotland for the first time in the opening game of the 2012 RBS 6 Nations Championship and led his country to an historic 9-6 victory over Australia in the first Test of the 2012 summer tour to the South Pacific, to the second Test win over Fiji and made it three out of three with the injury time defeat of Samoa.